-- + make sure you are comfortable. - + people in that industry might wear so that you can dress appropriately.
+- It's best to dress smart, in clothes that don't have any obvious slogans or labels.
+However, make sure you are comfortable. - Different companies will have different dress code expectations, it is best to research what people in that industry might wear so that you can dress appropriately.